Pregnancy testing options

 e.g. folic acid with calcium, iron and other vitamins and minerals (Elevit )

-- the Department of Health and Ageing advises women to take extra folic acid for at least one month before getting pregnant and for the first three months of pregnancy.
+- the Department of Health and Ageing advises women to take extra folic acid (500 micrograms) for at least one month before getting pregnant and for the first three months of pregnancy.
 This aids the baby’s development and helps prevent neural tube defects, such as spina bifida.
 Some women need higher doses; ask your pharmacist

 - some women may need supplements of calcium, iron and zinc to keep themselves and their unborn baby in good health during pregnancy.
 Calcium rich foods, such as dairy products, help increase calcium intake